Makerspace

 Completed items that are not picked up within fourteen (14) days of completion may be subject to discard.
 Please make arrangements to collect your converted digital video in a timely manner.

 Preserving your memories and making them accessible for future generations has never been easier.
-Experience the convenience of our VHS to Digital Conversion Service at Connetquot Public Library today while adhering to these guidelines and requirements.
-To get started, drop your VHS off at the Learning Commons information desk today.
+Experience the convenience of our Video Conversion Service at Connetquot Public Library today while adhering to these guidelines and requirements.
+To get started, drop your VHS or DVD off at the Learning Commons information desk today.